Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Statistical Taylor Expansion

 One special application of Formula \eqref{eqn: uncertainty correlation} is the correlation between a measured signal and its true signal, in which noise is the uncorrelated part between the two.
-Figure \ref{fig: Signal_and_Noise} shows the effect of noise on the most significant two bits of a 4-bit measured signal when $\eta=1/4$.
-Its top chart shows a triangular waveform between 0 and 16 as a black line, and a white noise between -2 and +2, using the grey area.
+Figure \ref{fig: Signal_and_Noise} shows the effect of noise on the most significant two bits of a 4-bit measured signal.
+Its top chart shows a triangular waveform between 0 and 16 as a black line, and white noise between $-2$ and $+2$, using the grey area.
 The measured signal is the sum of the triangle waveform and the noise.
-The middle chart of Figure \ref{fig: Signal_and_Noise} shows the values of the 3rd digit of the true signal as a black line, and the mean values of the 3rd bit of the measurement as a grey line.
+The middle chart of Figure \ref{fig: Signal_and_Noise} shows the values of the 3rd bit of the true signal as a black line, and the mean values of the 3rd bit of the measurement as a grey line.
 The 3rd bit is affected by the noise during its transition between 0 and 1.
-For example, when the signal is slightly below 8, only a small positive noise can turn the 3rd digit from 0 to 1.
-The bottom chart of Figure \ref{fig: Signal_and_Noise} shows the values of the 2nd digit of the signal and the measurement as a black line and a grey line, respectively.
-Figure \ref{fig: Signal_and_Noise} clearly shows that the correlation between the measurement and the true signal is less at the 2nd digit than at the 3rd digit.
-Quantitatively: \begin{itemize} \item The overall measurement is 99.2\% correlated to the signal with $\eta=1/8$; \item The 3rd digit of the measurement is 97.0\% correlated to the signal with $\eta=1/4$; \item The 2nd digit of the measurement is 89.4\% correlated to the signal with $\eta=1/2$; \item The 1st digit of the measurement is 70.7\% correlated to the signal with $\eta=1$; \item The 0th digit of the measurement is 44.7\% correlated to the signal with $\eta=2$. \end{itemize} The above conclusion agrees with the common experiences that, below the noise level of measured signals, noises rather than true signals dominate each digit.
+For example, when the signal is slightly below 8, only a small positive noise can turn the 3rd bit from 0 to 1.
+The bottom chart of Figure \ref{fig: Signal_and_Noise} shows the values of the 2nd bit of the signal and the measurement as a black line and a grey line, respectively.
+Figure \ref{fig: Signal_and_Noise} clearly shows that the correlation between the measurement and the true signal is less at the 2nd bit than at the 3rd bit.
+Quantitatively: \begin{itemize} \item The overall measurement is 98.0\% correlated to the signal with $\eta=1/7$; \item The 3rd bit of the measurement is 94.1\% correlated to the signal with $\eta=1/4$; \item The 2nd bit of the measurement is 80.0\% correlated to the signal with $\eta=1/2$; \item The 1st bit of the measurement is 50.0\% correlated to the signal with $\eta=1$; \item The 0th bit of the measurement is 20.0\% correlated to the signal with $\eta=2$. \end{itemize} The above conclusion agrees with the common experience that, below the noise level of measured signals, noise rather than true signals dominates each bit.